University Vacation Employment Program

 Please note: In addition to other eligibility requirements, this vacancy is only available to Aboriginal and Torres Strait Islander people, intended to constitute an affirmative measure under section 8(1) of the 'Racial Discrimination Act 1975'.

-Applications for the University Vacation Employment Program 2019-20 and the Indigenous Affirmative Measures 2019-20 University Vacation Employment Program will be open in parallel during July/August 2019.
+Applications for the University Vacation Employment Program 2019-20 and the Indigenous Affirmative Measures 2019-20 University Vacation Employment Program are open from Friday 26 July 2019 to Friday 23 August 2019.

-Your application must be received through the department's online recruitment system via the links below.
+All applications must be received through the department’s online recruitment system.

-If you have any questions, please contact the Talent Management Team on 02 6274 6161 or via email at firstname.lastname@example.org.
+If you have any questions, please contact the Capability Development Team on 02 6274 6161 or via email at firstname.lastname@example.org.

 “The best experience so far working for the department has been seeing how your work makes a meaningful impact on the department and the people that it serves.
 I sought a graduate role in the Australian Public Service as I wanted a career where I could make a contribution to society.
 I had expected to see this only from a big picture perspective—particularly as a graduate.
 However, I have been surprised by the opportunities I have to make a positive contribution on a day-to-day basis.
 In my first rotation, it was rewarding to see my research influence decisions made by the department in relation to the Indian Ocean Territories.
 In my current rotation with the department’s Evaluation, Audit and Risk team, I am able to assist in ensuring that the department carries out its activities in an effective and accountable fashion.
 These experiences with the department, so early in my career, has demonstrated to me the fulfilling career offered by the department.”